Uncovering a need for training

 Our trainer Claire delivered an exceptional training session for myself and four colleagues.
 We needed training that started at the beginning and took us through every aspect of Direct Debit.
 She took the time to understand how we were processing Direct Debit collections, and this meant that the course was tailored to our current processes and led to some very interesting discussions.

 Analysis of work practices at SELECT enabled them to establish that they were using some very outdated processes as they were using a paper-based, or non-AUDDIS, system.
 This meant that they had much higher error rates and longer lead times than the paperless AUDDIS system which most Direct Debit service users now use.
 In addition, the training course helped SELECT to gain a greater understanding of the current indemnity claim process to help them to challenge or counterclaim in the future if necessary.

 The training was a revelation and it became apparent that our bureau had not supported us sufficiently or kept us informed of changes to the Direct Debit scheme.
 At the end of our training session, we knew we had to make the move to an AUDDIS service as it would evidently improve and automate our collection process, but we also knew that we needed to review our bureau.

 Making a happy switch

-After the training session, SmartDebit followed up with SELECT and provided advice regarding the steps needing to be followed to switch to AUDDIS .
-SELECT were impressed with the level of detail and support offered by the SmartDebit team and decided to switch to SmartDebit to not only handle their AUDDIS migration but also their Direct Debit processing for the future.
+After the training session, SmartDebit followed up with SELECT and provided advice regarding the steps that needed to be followed to switch to AUDDIS .
+SELECT were impressed with the level of detail and support offered by the SmartDebit team and decided to switch to SmartDebit to not only handle their AUDDIS migration, but also their Direct Debit processing for the future.

 Currently, SELECT are completing the steps to become an AUDDIS service user and are applying for two additional Service User Numbers (SUNs) for other parts of the organisation to take Direct Debit payments.